Bailey’s Two-Way Spanish Immersion Program

-Application to the Spanish Immersion program for the 2014-15 school year is now closed.
+Application to the Spanish Immersion program for the 2015-16 school year is now open.

-Notification of first-grade lottery results for the 2014-15 school year have been mailed to applicants.
-The Kindergarten lottery results for the 2014-15 school year will be mailed to applicants after May 23, 2014.
+Kindergarten lottery results for the 2015-16 school year will be mailed to applicants after May 22, 2015.

 Within Bailey's Boundaries

 To apply for the Spanish Immersion program lottery, in-boundary families must complete an online application while on the Bailey's Elementary campus.
-Applications submitted after 4:30pm on May 9, 2014 will be added to the end of the generated wait lists according to the date received.
+Applications submitted after the registration closing date will be added to the end of the generated wait lists according to the date received.

 Outside Bailey's Boundaries